Edit on GitHub

 5. Select plugins > visualization > Image view.
 Create two image view windows.

-6. Select /camera/image_extrinsic_calib/compressed topic on one window and /camera/image_projected_compensated on the other.
+6. Select the /camera/image_extrinsic_calib/compressed topic in one window and /camera/image_projected_compensated in the other.

 • The first topic shows an image with a red trapezoidal shape and the latter shows the ground projected view (Bird’s eye view).